 Take Five is a national campaign that offers straight-forward and impartial advice to help everyone protect themselves from financial fraud.
 This includes email deception and phone-based scams as well as online fraud – particularly where criminals impersonate trusted organisations.

-Many people may already know the dos and don’ts of financial fraud- that no-one should ever ask them for their PIN or full password, or ever make them feel pressured into making a decision.
+Many people may already know the dos and don’ts of financial fraud and scams – that no-one should ever contact them out of the blue to ask for their full PIN or full password, or ever make them feel pressured into moving money to another account.
 The trouble is, in the heat of the moment, it’s easy to forget this.